 “Begin with what’s left over, turn it into what will last.”
-This is the principle on which American furniture maker Emeco was founded on in 1944.
-Emeco continues this philosophy today by exploring and innovating ways to use consumer and industrial waste, and environmentally responsible resources.
-The result: simple, timeless furniture that sits lightly on the planet.
+This is the principle on which American furniture maker Emeco was founded.
+Emeco continues this philosophy by exploring and innovating ways to use consumer and industrial waste, and environmentally responsible resources.
+The result: simple, timeless furniture that sits lightly on the planet—indoors and out.

 Emeco works with the world’s best designers and influential brands—including Jasper Morrison, Philippe Starck, BMW, Coca-Cola, Nendo, Sam Hecht and Kim Colin, and Barber & Osgerby—to make long-lasting products ideal for social spaces both indoors and out.

 In 2006, Emeco and Coca-Cola partnered in an effort to reduce the number of plastic bottles in landfills and oceans.
 It took four years and many work hours to develop the first ever chair made from approximately 111 recycled plastic bottles.